code-423n4/2023-01-drips-findings/data/HollaDieWaldfee-Q.md

 Thereby, when `name` and `symbol` are queried from the Proxy, empty bytes are returned.

 This is bad because the Proxy contract should obviously return the `name` and `symbol` of the `NFTDriver`.
 This can be solved by overriding the `name` and `symbol` functions in the `NFTDriver` contract to just return "DripsHub identity" and "DHI" without needing to read from any variable.

+## [L-06] Check for minimum `amountPerSec` such that amount per cycle is not zero
+Currently, the `amountPerSec` of a `DripsReceiver` cannot be zero: [https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L798](https://github.com/code-423n4/2023-01-drips/blob/9fd776b50f4be23ca038b1d0426e63a69c7a511d/src/Drips.sol#L798)

+However `amountPerSec` can have a non-zero value and the amount of funds streamed is still zero.

+E.g. the length of a cycle can be 10 seconds and `amountPerSec` can be 1/11th of one whole unit.
+In this case the actual amount of funds streamed is still zero.

+Therefore I propose that `amountPerSec` is required to be a value that ensures that funds are streamed.

+This can be achieved by calculating an `immutable` `amountPerSecMin` variable in the constructor which depends on the `cycleSecs`.

 ## [N-01] Remove unnecessary imports
 Solidity files should only import the dependencies that are necessary to make the code cleaner and make it easier to understand.